Chucky Atkins: Basketball career

 Atkins played college basketball at the University of South Florida from 1992 to 1996.
 As of November 2020 he still owns three team records.
 He is a member of the USF Athletic Hall of Fame.

 Atkins was undrafted in the 1996 NBA draft.
 In 1996–97, he played with the LaCrosse Bobcats in the now-defunct Continental Basketball Association (CBA) and was named to the CBA All-Rookie First Team in 1997.
 He then went overseas to play for the Cibona Zagreb club in Croatia from 1997 to 1999.

 Atkins started his NBA career in 1999 with his hometown Orlando Magic, with immediate impact, playing in all 82 games and averaging nine points and four assists per game.
 The following year, the Magic dealt Atkins and center Ben Wallace to the Detroit Pistons for star forward Grant Hill, who was acquired by Orlando in a sign-and-trade deal.
-In 2004, Atkins was acquired by the Boston Celtics in a three-team deal with the Atlanta Hawks, sending Mike James and Rasheed Wallace to Detroit, helping the Pistons win the 2004 NBA Finals.
+In 2004, Atkins was acquired by the Boston Celtics in a three-team deal with the Atlanta Hawks, sending Mike James and Rasheed Wallace to Detroit.

 In the offseason of 2004, Atkins, Chris Mihm, and Jumaine Jones were traded to the Los Angeles Lakers for Gary Payton and Rick Fox.
 During the 2004–05 NBA season, Atkins played well, registered career-highs in points (14 ppg) and minutes (35), playing and starting in all 82 regular season contests for the Lakers.

 In the summer of 2005, Atkins was traded along with Caron Butler to the Washington Wizards in exchange for Kwame Brown and Laron Profit in the 2005 offseason.
 As Atkins appeared sparingly throughout the season, the Wizards bought out the remainder of his contract on January 18, 2006.
 Atkins had voiced displeasure with the amount of playing time he was receiving, and he and the team both felt a change of scenery was needed.

 On January 23, 2006, Atkins signed as a free agent with the Memphis Grizzlies, replacing the injured Damon Stoudamire.
 Atkins averaged in double figures in his half-season stint in Memphis.

 Atkins signed as a free agent in July 2007 with the Denver Nuggets.
 A hernia injury plagued him throughout most of the year, and he failed to have a significant impact in the 2007–08 NBA season.

 On January 7, 2009, the Nuggets traded Atkins, along with a 2009 first round draft pick and cash considerations, to the Oklahoma City Thunder for Johan Petro and a 2009 second round draft pick.